 July 14th, 2016

-I turned 37 and was thinking about the dream life that my working low middle class Haitian parents wished on my behalf.
+and was thinking about the dream life that my working low middle class Haitian parents wished on my behalf.
 The one…doctor or lawyer or respectable corporate job, the amazing marriage with at least two cute kids; and bonus point for a beautiful owned house.

+And since most items on that list were left unchecked, I was sitting that day with a sense of shame and feeling not good enough.
 I’ve also spent most of my life in the endless cycle of losing and gaining weight – trying to live up to the goal of pleasing the world with the perfect body.

+But, I could never keep up.
 Of course, on the outside nobody could see it.
 People usually referred to me as confident and strong.

 The ugly truth is I grew up wearing different masks.

 My mom was a housewife and my dad was a mechanic.